 FREQUENTLY ASKED QUESTIONS

 FAQ: What is a Licensed Psychologist?
-Is every psychotherapist called a Psychologist?
+Is every psychotherapist called a psychologist?

 A: Licensed Psychologists are Ph.D.
 (Doctoral level licensed) mental health practitioners.
-There are many Master’s level licensed mental health practitioners, (LPC, MSW, LMFT, to name a few).
+There are many Master’s level licensed mental health practitioners (LPC, MSW, LMFT, to name a few).

 Only Licensed Psychologists may refer to themselves as “Psychologists” in the state of Texas and in most states.
-When you are treated by a Licensed Psychologist you are being treated by mental health professional who has the highest level of training in their specialty.
+When you are treated by a Licensed Psychologist you are being treated by a mental health professional who has the highest level of training in their specialty.

 FAQ: What is the difference between a Psychologist and a Psychiatrist?

 A: Physicians (M.D.s) who specialize in psychotropic medications are called Psychiatrists and people often confuse the names Psychologist and Psychiatrist.
-While Psychiatrists also do psychotherapy with patients, they spend the majority of their practice managing medication with patients in short visits.
+While Psychiatrists also do psychotherapy with patients, the spend the majority of their practice managing medication with patients in short visits.

 Unlike Psychiatrists, Psychologists do not prescribe medication except in a few states in the United States where Psychologists with special training can prescribe psychotropic medications.
 However, Psychologists frequently collaborate with Psychiatrists and other physicians who are prescribing for our patients as we often see the patients more frequently, for longer sessions, and are also able to follow a patient’s symptomatic response to psychotropic medications.

 A: Yes, like physicians, Psychologists have various specialties.